-The 1098-T, also called your “Tuition Statement,” is a form sent by the University of Miami that helps you and the IRS determine eligibility to claim educational-related tax credits.
+The 1098‑T, also called your Tuition Statement, is a form provided by the University of Miami that supplies information used by you and the Internal Revenue Service (IRS) to help determine eligibility for certain education‑related tax credits.

 Box 1: Total payments received for the calendar/tax year from all sources and applied to qualified tuition and related expenses.